Ancestry Library Edition is the world's largest website for researching family histories. (Available inside the library only.)

 Additional virtual resources for local history and genealogy research can be found on our Electronic Resources page.

-The Local History Room is now located within the computer lab and is open during regular library hours.
+The Local History Room is now located on the second floor of the Harnett County Resource Center and Library and is open during regular library hours.
 Archival materials are available to view by appointment.

 Unique materials in the local history collection include a vertical file, obituary file, and picture file (from the collections of the late Talbott McNeill Stewart and Luci Uzzle) which are viewable on the library's online catalog.
 The library also has a small collection of old and new maps, some local schools' yearbooks, and a variety of photographs and documents from the late 1800's to mid 1900's that are in the process of being archived.
 The library also has a folder for each senior class of Lillington High School from 1944-1977.